KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

 #### 3.22.4.2.
 Host or Server Machine Setup
 Although other protocols are possible, a server using HTTP typically serves packages.
 If you want to use HTTP, then set up and configure a web server such as Apache 2, lighttpd, or SimpleHTTPServer on the machine serving the packages.

 To keep things simple, this section describes how to set up a SimpleHTTPServer web server to share package feeds from the developer's machine.
 Although this server might not be the best for a production environment, the setup is simple and straight forward.
-Should you want to use a different server more suited for production (e.g. Apache 2, Lighttpd, or Nginx), take the appropriate steps to do so.
+Should you want to use a different server more suited for production (例如 Apache 2, Lighttpd, or Nginx), take the appropriate steps to do so.

 From within the build directory where you have built an image based on your packaging choice (i.e. the `PACKAGE_CLASSES` setting), simply start the server.
 The following example assumes a build directory of `~/poky/build/tmp/deploy/rpm` and a `PACKAGE_CLASSES` setting of "package_rpm":
 ```